Online Personal Student Loans

 - You may need to show proof of adequate income (depending on the specific lender's requirements).

 If you meet the above requirements, the next step is to complete a loan application.
-You can do this by visiting the lender directly (like going to your local bank) or via their website.
+You can do this by visiting the lender directly or via their website.
 Make sure to look over their current offerings before submitting your application.
 A lender will then perform a credit check (which is why you need a cosigner if you have little to no credit) before they can make their decision.

 Different Types of Student Loans